 As you'd expect, things that are numbered 1 get sorted before things numbered 2 and 3.
 But imagine the file names being listed out as if you were doing basic arithmetic with them.
-You'd probably write them out as:
+You'd probably right-align them and thus write them out as: